 The .u8, .s8, and .b8 instruction types are restricted to ld, st, and cvt instructions.
-The .f16 floating-point type is allowed only in conversions to and from .f32 and .f64 types.
-All floating-point instructions operate only on .f32 and .f64 types.
+The .f16 floating-point type is allowed only in conversions to and from .f32, .f64 types, in half precision floating point instructions and texture fetch instructions.
+The .f16x2 floating point type is allowed only in half precision floating point arithmetic instructions and texture fetch instructions.

-For convenience, 1d, st, and cvt instructions permit source and destination data operands to be wider than the instruction-type size, so that narrow values may be loaded, stored, and converted using regular-width registers.
+For convenience, ld, st, and cvt instructions permit source and destination data operands to be wider than the instruction-type size, so that narrow values may be loaded, stored, and converted using regular-width registers.
 For example, 8-bit or 16-bit values may be held directly in 32-bit or 64-bit registers when being loaded, stored, or converted to other types and sizes.